surge-synthesizer/surge/README.md

 ## Building an Installer

 The CMake target `surge-xt-distribution` builds an install image on your platform at the end of the build process.
-On Mac and Linux, the installer generator is built into the platform; on Windows, our CMake file uses NuGet to download InnoSetup, so you will need the [nuget.exe CLI](https://nuget.org/) in your path.
-Windows also requires the installation of [7-Zip](https://7-zip.org/) and the location of its `7z.exe` file in your path (which is normally `C:\Program Files\7-Zip`).
+On Mac and Linux, the installer generator is built into the platform; on Windows, our CMake file will download InnoSetup from the official website.
+On Windows we also require [7-Zip](https://7-zip.org/), so location of `7z.exe` should be in the PATH (which is normally `C:\Program Files\7-Zip`).

 ## Using CMake on the Command Line for More